 When users are guided to the new value within the product, they evolve—they use the product more and understand how it can help them.

-To encourage users to progress in the customer lifecycle, you need to guide them to the new value, through user onboarding.
+To encourage users to progress in the customer lifecycle, you need to guide them to the new value, through continuous user onboarding.
+Let’s take a closer look at the progression stages and how onboarding fits each.
+Understanding these stages will help you better implement user onboarding.

 It's easy to forget that many new visitors to your site know next to nothing about you.
-When you're trying to get these visitors who are “previewing” your product to actually sign up, you need to focus on content that delivers a clear value proposition and positions your company as credible.
+When you're trying to get these visitors who are “previewing” your product to actually sign up, you need to focus on content that delivers clear product messaging and positions your company as credible.

 Timing: First-time visitors, or people who haven't experienced your product first-hand.